 - Use it or lose it.
 The owl is a nocturnal predator in other parts of the world.
 In the Galapagos Islands, the owl sits atop the food chain with no natural enemies.
 With abundant sources of food, the owl now hunts during the day.
 The National Geographic Society published its first magazine in 1888 and 26 years later brought far-off locations into living rooms with spectacular color photographs.
 When subscriptions plummeted in the 1990s, CEO John Fahey feared following in the path of “Life” magazine so he reinvented the brand across all media platforms, especially the National Geographic Channel, launched in 2001.
 Today, social networking and photo-sharing sites provide National Geographic new platforms to showcase its award-winning photography.
 Smart organizations watch, listen and learn from suppliers, customers and competitors to improve, innovate and adapt.
 Organizations that are unwilling or unable to unlearn and re-learn are doomed to extinction.

 - Nature wastes nothing.
 The Galapagos Islands lie 620 miles (1,000km) west of Ecuador.
 Every animal in the archipelago arrived through the air (birds) or the water, including sea lions (the islands’ only indigenous mammals) and iguanas, which likely floated to the islands on vegetation millions of years ago.
-Nature is the great equalizer, and she wastes nothing.
+A lot of tourists visit this heavenly place each year to watch these exotic birds and animals as well as the scenic beauty of the location.
+Some may even want to enhance their sightseeing experience by taking cruise rides on an alia galapagos catamaran boat or similar cruise vessel available in the area.
+By doing so, they might be able to have a better view of both aquatic as well as terrestrial animals roaming near the banks.
+Coming back to the ecosystem of the Galapagos islands, nature is the great equalizer, and she wastes nothing.
 Remains of dead animals and leaves dropping from deciduous trees are attacked by decomposers, scavengers and wind, water, sun and time.
 Mediocre businesses, meanwhile, waste precious resources on a regular basis.
 Show me a struggling business and I’ll show you a group of executives that squandered time, talent, money, relationships, their competitive advantage and the next big idea.

 - Getting help is not being weak…it’s being smart.
 Spanish explorers who discovered the islands in the 16th century named them galápago, Spanish for “tortoise.”
 In the 17th century, pirates began using the islands as a base for resupplying their provisions.
 The relatively immobile and defenseless tortoises were collected and stored live on board pirate ships where they could survive for at least a year without food or water, providing valuable fresh meat.
 The tortoise population was threatened with extinction between the 1790s and the 1860s when whaling ships and fur sealers collected an estimated 200,000 tortoises.
 Without help, this population would eventually disappear.
 The tortoises couldn’t ask for help, but you can.
 It could be as simple as finding a business like Planned Ascent, who have a history in accelerating growth in many businesses.
 Anyone performing at the top of their game has someone to turn to for advice, an outside perspective, and accountability, especially when planning for the future.
 Tennis and golf stars have coaches.
 You can, too.
 A strategic planning facilitator can help you identify your company’s hidden strengths and weaknesses and help form the strategy that will take the game to the next level of success.